 How long does cryotherapy take?

 It depends on how many areas you’re looking to treat, but a typical appointment for cryotherapy treatment here at our Suffolk skin clinic takes around half an hour.
 More complex cases, however, might need a follow-up session to treat successfully.
-And, for more sensitive areas, like the skin around the eyes, we actually offer shorter treatment sessions to protect the delicate skin and ensure you’re comfortable throughout
+And, for more sensitive areas, like the skin around the eyes, we offer shorter treatment sessions to protect the delicate skin and ensure you’re comfortable throughout your cryotherapy treatment.

 Who can have cryotherapy?

 We advise booking a consultation with us before your treatment, so we can assess your skin type and tone and identify which areas to treat, but most people will be able to have cryotherapy.

 How do I book?